crazyhottommy/machine_learning_datasets/TCR-pMHC-interaction/readme.md

 To investigate performance inflation due to a similarity overlap between training and evaluation sets, a second evaluation was performed where TCRs from the evaluation data that had a kernel similarity value25 above 0.9 to the training TCRs were removed.

+[NetTCR-2.1](https://www.nature.com/articles/s42003-021-02610-3) uses convolutional neural networks to predict the binding of a TCR and a peptide-MHC complex.
+In the current work, the inputs to the model are the CDR3 α and β amino acid sequences.
+For each of the peptides present in the data set, a model is trained on the TCR data specific to that epitope.
+These models are subsequently used to obtain predictions over an external evaluation set.